Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 ### Design

-With my design choices, I wanted to conjure the old school game's feeling.
+With my design choices, I wanted to conjure the oldschool game's feeling.
 Container boxes, buttons, and modals have rounded corners to make the image more friendly.
-Modals and buttons are built with [Boostrap](https://getbootstrap.com/) to help the responsiveness of the page and keep a consistent image.
+Modals and buttons are built with [Boostrap](https://getbootstrap.com/) to help the responsiveness of the page and keep a persistent image.

 #### Color Scheme